Catholic Church in Kongo: Role of regular clergy

 The regular clergy (monks and teaching orders) had an important role to play in the development of Kongo's version of Christianity.
 Jesuit missionaries had a brief presence in 16th century Kongo (1548–1555), but political issues between them and King Diogo I brought the mission to an end.

-A Discalced Carmelite mission worked in Kongo from 1584–88 and Dominicans also had a brief mission in 1610-1612.
+A Discalced Carmelite mission worked in Kongo from 1584 to 1588 and Dominicans also had a brief mission in 1610–1612.
 However, it was the renewed Jesuit mission and the Capuchin mission that marked the real presence of regular orders in Kongo.

-The Jesuits returned to Kongo in 1619, and in 1625 opened the College of São Salvador, which was responsible for the education of most of the Kongo elite in the mid 17th century.
+The Jesuits returned to Kongo in 1619, and in 1625 opened the college of São Salvador, which was responsible for the education of most of the Kongo elite in the mid 17th century.
 João de Paiva, the rector of the college until 1642, was particularly instrumental in the education of Kongolese, and also wrote an extensive, though now lost, chronicle of the country.
 Some of de Paiva's material informed the Synopsis Annalium of António Franco (1725).
 Jesuits also organized lay brotherhoods which played an important role in politics.

 The Jesuits were followed in 1645 by the Capuchins.
 Capuchins came to Kongo largely because Kongo kings, beginning with Álvaro II of Kongo, were dissatisfied with the failure of the bishops to ordain sufficient clergy and the Portuguese crown's opposition to the ordination of Kongolese.
 Kongo demanded that its church be separated from that of Portugal and that Angolan interests from the rival and increasingly enemy colony that often controlled the episcopal office.
 As a compromise, the Papacy decided to send Italian Capuchins from areas that were not objectionable to Portugal to Kongo.
 Although officially missionaries, the Capuchins were as much like parish priests as missionaries to the unconverted.
 In fact, this parish priest role put them frequently at odds with the secular clergy, who Capuchins charged were lax in their duties and too tolerant of traditional Kongolese religion.